 What is Next Shift?

 Innovative and holistic programming designed for family caregivers that looks at the whole person.
-An aging care professional will meet with you to develop a personalized plan that fits what you need.
+A Family Support Coordinator will meet with you to develop a personalized plan that fits what you need.
 Areas of assistance might include:

 - Connecting to community resources (legal and financial services, transportation, in-home care, housing options)